Analyze all user contacts with your company.

-Analyzing the historical data allows us to know the needs and preferences of customers.
-Customers speak to us and show us their preferences every time they come into contact with our company, when they ask, when they buy, when they don’t, when they have bought and have a problem with the product and complain, etc.
+Analyzing the historical data allows us to know the needs and preferences of users.
+They speak to us and show us their preferences every time they come into contact with our company, when they ask, when they buy, when they don’t, when they have bought and have a problem with the product and complain, etc.

 Review the history of products and services you have purchased.

-If we study the history of products and services acquired by a client and compare it with their client profile, we can obtain valuable information: what is it that our clients value and appreciate in our products and services, in our company.
+If we study the history of products and services acquired by an user and compare it with their client profile, we can obtain valuable information: what is it that our clients value and appreciate in our products and services, in our company.

 We must also carefully review the opportunities that have not come to fruition, trying to find out the reasons that have failed the sale: was it the price?
 Does the competition have a similar and cheaper product?
 Have the sales cycle tasks not been executed well?